armin-reichert/mazes/README.md

 The generation algorithms work strictly on the Grid API, drawing code is attached as graph change and traversal listeners.

-As an example, here is the generator based on the Kruskal minimum-spanning-tree algorithm:
+As an example, the generator based on the Kruskal minimum-spanning-tree algorithm look like this:

 ```java
 public class KruskalMST extends MazeAlgorithm {